jxtngx/vision-lab/README.md

 - `tests` are tests for visionpod
 - `visionpod` is the Python package, Lightning App, and VisionTransformer
 - `visionpod-ui` is the NextJS frontend deployed to Vercel
-- `visiopod-ui-proto` is a Plotly Dash UI as a Lightning App
+- `research-demo` is a Plotly Dash UI as a Lightning App

 ## Setup